Gyiming/Gyiming.github.io/index.md

 ---

 ## News
+- July, 2024: I gave an invited talk **Robotic Computing: Finding Generalizability in Specialization and Opportunity of Design Automation in Manual Design** at Large-scale AI Chip Workshop, HKUST.
 - October, 2023: I presented an invited talk **Building Efficient and Reliable Hardware for Autonomous Machines** at 1024 Coder Festival.
 - July, 2023: I joined ICT, CAS as an assistant professor.
 - July, 2023: I graduated from CS @ UofR.